Fewer Americans applied for jobless benefits last week

+- The number of claims for the week of July 16 was revised upward by 10,000 from the previously estimated 251,000

+- The total number of Americans collecting jobless benefits for the week ending July 16 fell by 25,000 from the previous week to 1,359,000

-Applications for jobless aid for the week ending July 23 declined by 5,000 to 256,000 from the previous week’s 261,000, the Labor Department reported Thursday.
-The number of claims for the week of July 16 was revised upward by 10,000 from the previous estimate of 251,000.
+Applications for jobless aid for the week ending July 23 declined by 5,000 to 256,000 from the previous week's 261,000, the Labor Department reported Thursday.
+The number of claims for the week of July 16 was revised upward by 10,000 from the previously estimated 251,000.

 First-time applications generally reflect layoffs.